shoobyban/sshman/README.md

 ### TODO For Next Release

+- [ ] Sync to host operation (changeset)
+    - [ ] should keep a list of todo ops (per server: user add or delete)
+    - [ ] display the ops on frontend
+    - [ ] ops should be grouped by hosts -> 1 op for host even if many user change
+    - [ ] ops for same host-user pair (add + delete) would apply the latest change
+    - [ ] apply button should run them, preparing undo op (cache old server authorized_keys files)
+    - [ ] undo op to upload cached authorized_keys and restore changeset
+    - [ ] on update or new host list new users on frontend and on cli
 - [ ] CLI to use API (not sure)
 - [ ] Web Interface Authentication (where to store creds?)
 - [ ] Updated At timestamps